Skip to content

 • More about this standard

 Fundraising organizations respect the fact that donations are voluntary.
-The decision to donate is not compromised by pressure, unrealistic exaggerations or understatements, distorted content, force, intimidation or by fuelling fears.
+The decision to donate is not compromised by pressure, unrealistic exaggerations or understatements, distorted content, force, intimidation or by fueling fears.
 In particular, this means:

 • One-off donations should not create an obligation to become a member of an organization.